amirgrunhaus/fpl_model/README.md

 # fpl_model

 This repository contains a set of models built for Fantasy Premier League (FPL):
 - [draft_picks.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/draft_picks.ipynb): this notebook contains a model that optimizes the draft player-selection process by ranking the best player picks per draft round.
 For every draft round, the algorithm ranks 10 players per round (for a 10-manager league), based on statistics from the 2021-22 season.
+The model also returns ideal FPL Draft teams for every used statistic.

 - [pl_predictions.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/pl_predictions.ipynb): this notebook contains a ML Linear Multiple Regression model that predicts how many points a player will score for a specific gameweek during the 2022-23 PL Season based on data dating back to the 2017-18 PL Season.
 The model also recommends an ideal team for the upcoming gameweek based on predicted total points.

-- [fantasy_ideal_team.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/fantasy_ideal_team.ipynb): this notebook contains a model that creates an ideal initial FPL team based on each player's last season ROI (Return on Investment) - how many points a player returns for every £1 invested in them.
+- [fantasy_ideal_team.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/fantasy_ideal_team.ipynb): this notebook contains a model that creates 3 ideal FPL teams.
+The teams are based on each player's last season total points, PP90min (points scored per 90min played), and ROI (Return on Investment - how many points the player returned for every £1 invested in them).

 Supporting notebook:
 - [data_update.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/data_update.ipynb): this notebook updates the training data weekly for the gameweek points prediction model.